Design and Scheduling of an AI-based Queueing System

 \begin{assumption}[Heavy traffic conditions for AI-based triage system] Given a classifier $\model$ and a sequence of triage systems, we assume that there exist $\Lambda$, $\mu_k$, and $g_k: [0,1] \rightarrow [0,1]$ such that (i) for any filtering level $\fl\in [0, 1]$ and class $k\in \{1, 2\}$, we have that

 (ii) given the filtering level $\fl$, the number of hired reviewers satisfies $\Gamma (\fl)=\Lambda \sum_{k=1}^2 \frac{\tp_k g_k (\fl)}{\tmu_k}.$ \end{assumption}

 We adopt Assumption~\ref{assumption: AI triage system} to ensure that each reviewer aligns with Assumption~\ref{assumption: heavy traffic}.
-Specifically, according to Assumption~\ref{assumption: AI triage system} (i) and~\citep[Theorem 9.5.1]{Whitt02}, we can show that for each reviewer $r$, their class prevalence $\tp^n_{k, r}(\fl): = \P^n[\tY_{sk, r}^n=1 \mid \model(X^n_{s, r}) \geq \fl]$ and confusion matrix $\q^n_{kl, r}(\mathbf{z}): = \P^n [ \fY^n_{sl, r} = 1 \mid \model(X^n_{s, r}) \geq \fl, \tY_{sk, r}^n=1]$ all converge to their limits $\tp_k(\fl)$ and $\q_{kl}(\mathbf{z})$ at the rate of $o(n^{-1/2})$ (Lemma~\ref{lemma: conv of lambda p q for each reviewer}).
-We use $Q^n(\mathbf{z})$ and $Q(\mathbf{z})$ to denote the prelimit and limiting confusion matrix for each reviewer.
+Specifically, according to Assumption~\ref{assumption: AI triage system} (i) and~\citep[Theorem 9.5.1]{Whitt02}, we can show that for each reviewer $r$, their class prevalence $\tp^n_{k, r}(\fl): = \P^n[\tY_{sk, r}^n=1 \mid \model(X^n_{s, r}) \geq \fl]$ and confusion matrix $\q^n_{kl, r}(z): = \P^n [ \fY^n_{sl, r} = 1 \mid \model(X^n_{s, r}) \geq \fl, \tY_{sk, r}^n=1]$ all converge to their limits $\tp_k(\fl)$ and $\q_{kl}(z)$ at the rate of $o(n^{-1/2})$ (Lemma~\ref{lemma: conv of lambda p q for each reviewer}).
+We use $Q^n(z)$ and $Q(z)$ to denote the prelimit and limiting confusion matrix for each reviewer.
 In addition, by Assumption~\ref{assumption: AI triage system} (ii), we have that